Disjoint Stable Matchings in Linear Time: Preliminaries

-Let $G_{GS-list}$ be a graph obtained from the GS-lists, where each man $m_i$ is represented by a vertex $m_i$ and each woman $w_i$ is represented by a vertex $w_i$, and an edge $(m_i,w_i)$ is present if and only if $m_i$ is in $w_i$'s preference list in the GS-lists.
-We say a matching $M$ is \textit{contained} in the GS-lists if $M$ is a sub graph of $G_{GS-list}$.
+Let $G_{GS-list}$ be the graph obtained from the GS-lists as follows: Each man $m_i$ is represented by a vertex $m_i$ and each woman $w_i$ is represented by a vertex $w_i$, and an edge $(m_i,w_i)$ is present if and only if $m_i$ is in $w_i$'s preference list in the GS-lists.
+We say that a matching $M$ is \emph{contained} in the GS-lists if $M$ is a matching in $G_{GS-list}$.

-The following theorem summarizes the properties of the GS-lists \begin{theorem}\cite[Theorem~1.2.5]{Gusfield1989} For a given instance of the stable marriage problem, \begin{enumerate}[(i)] \item all stable matchings are contained in the GS-lists; \item no matching (stable or otherwise) contained in the GS-lists can be blocked by a pair that is not in the GS-lists; \item In the man-optimal (respectively woman-optimal) stable matching, each man is partnered by the first (respectively last) woman on his GS-list, and each woman by the last (respectively first) man on hers. \end{enumerate} \end{theorem}
+The next theorem summarizes some useful properties of GS-lists. \begin{theorem}\emph{\cite[Theorem~1.2.5]{Gusfield1989}} For a given instance of the stable marriage problem, \begin{enumerate} \item all stable matchings are contained in the GS-lists; \item no matching (stable or otherwise) contained in the GS-lists can be blocked by a pair that is not in the GS-lists; \item In the man-optimal (respectively woman-optimal) stable matching, each man is partnered by the first (respectively last) woman on his GS-list, and each woman by the last (respectively first) man on hers. \end{enumerate} \end{theorem}

+\paragraph*{Lattice structure of stable matchings.} We need the following results about the lattice structure of stable matchings~\cite{Gusfield1989}.
+For a given stable marriage instance, a \emph{dominance relation} on stable matchings is defined as follows: \begin{definition}[Dominance] A stable matching $M$ is said to \emph{dominate} a stable matching $M'$, written $M \preceq M'$, if every man has at least as good a partner in $M$ as he has in $M'$; i.e., every man either prefers $M$ to $M'$ or is indifferent between them. \end{definition}

+\begin{lemma}\emph{\cite[Lemma~1.3.1]{Gusfield1989}} For a given stable marriage instance, let $M$ and $M'$ be two (distinct) stable matchings.
+If each man is given the better of his partners in $M$ and $M'$ (denoted as $M \wedge M'$), then the result is a stable matching that dominates both $M$ and $M'$. \end{lemma}

+\begin{lemma}\emph{\cite[Lemma~1.3.2]{Gusfield1989}} For a given stable marriage instance, let $M$ and $M'$ be two (distinct) stable matchings.
+If each man is given the poorer of his partners in $M$ and $M'$ (denoted as $M \vee M'$), then the result is a stable matching that is dominated by both $M$ and $M'$. \end{lemma}

+With the help of the above lemmas, it is easy to see that the set of all stable matchings forms a distributive lattice and the man-optimal matching and the woman-optimal matching represent the minimum and maximum elements of the lattice \cite[Theorem~1.3.2]{Gusfield1989}.
+Moreover, $M \wedge M'$ represents the \emph{greatest lower bound} and $M \vee M'$ represents \emph{least upper bound} of $M$ and $M'$ in the lattice of all the stable matchings.